fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 ### Event handling

 We have already mentioned <i>event handlers</i> that are registered to be called when specific events occur a few times in [part 0](/en/part0).
-E.g. a user's interaction with the different elements of a web page can cause a collection of various different kinds of events to be triggered.
+A user's interaction with the different elements of a web page can cause a collection of various kinds of events to be triggered.

 Let's change the application so that increasing the counter happens when a user clicks a button, which is implemented with the [button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) element.